ict-serrano/Resource-Optimization-Tookit/README.md

 ## Additional information

-More details are available in SERRANO Deliverables D5.2 (M15) and D5.4 (M31) in the project web site.
+More details are available in SERRANO Deliverables D5.2 (M15) and D5.4 (M31) in the [SERRANO project](https://ict-serrano.eu/deliverables/) web site.